donatasrep/donatas.repecka/_posts/2021-04-27-Performance-comparison.md

 | Tensroflow      | 12      | 00:39.88 |
 | Pytorch         | 12      | 00:39.14 |

 Some notes: C and C++ implementation did not have support multi threaded execution.
-Numpy version utilised the multiprocessing library to do multithreading, while numba has in-built support for that.
-I skipped Julia and Cypthon due to time constraints.
+Numpy version utilized the multiprocessing library to do multithreading, while numba has built-in support for that.
+I skipped Julia and Cython due to time constraints.
 I have also introduced Tensorflow and Pytorch as my work is around developing deep learning models and I try to compare those frameworks whenever I have a chance.
-While numba and numpy performance was as expected - much faster on multiple threads (just to note: there is some overhead due to multithreading, but it is still worth scaling up), the Tensorflow and Pytorch were both in comparison quite slow (I have to admit, not quite sure why).
+While Numba and Numpy performance was as expected - much faster on multiple threads (just to note: there is some overhead due to multithreading, but it is still worth scaling up), Tensorflow and Pytorch were both quite slow in comparison (I have to admit, not quite sure why).

 ### With accelerator (GPU)

 Nowadays, if you really want to go fast, you use accelerators such as GPU and TPU.
 While it requires to convert your code into the form that GPU likes (pretty much matrix multiplication), the gains sometimes are incredible.
 Even running on a mediocre GPU (Nvidia 1650GTX), I managed to have the best performance.
-What is more, Jax performance seems like out of the different world, but I will cover the details of the implementations separately.
+What is more, Jax performance seems like out of this world, but I will cover the details of the implementations separately.

 | Code            | Threads | Time     |